rp3389950-blip/roshani-demo/README.md

 # roshani-demo
-This is Demo Git &amp; GitHub  class.
+This is Demo Git &amp; GitHub  class